 Feature: Successful localization is not simply translating keywords but conducting search intent research in the target language.
 For example, the term “mobile phone” may have different search popularity and user expressions in different countries.

-Strategy: Use tools like Google Keyword Planner and SEMrush to study the search volume, competition, and conversion intent of target language users, integrating them into titles, content, and meta descriptions.
+Strategy: Use tools like Google Keyword Planner and SEMrush to research the search volume, competition, and conversion intent of target language users and integrate them into titles, content, and meta descriptions.

-Issue: Many websites force automatic redirects based on users’ IP addresses.
-For example, users in the U.S. may be forcibly redirected to the English site even if they want to view Chinese content.
+Issue: Many websites force auto-redirects based on users’ IP addresses.
+For example, users in the U.S. are forcibly redirected to the English site even if they want to view Chinese content.

 Consequence: This is highly detrimental to SEO, as it prevents search engine crawlers (often from U.S. IPs) from accessing and indexing other language versions.

-Strategy: Always allow users to manually select languages (via visible, easy-to-find language switchers), only providing recommendations, not forced jumps.
+Strategy: Always allow users to manually select the language (via a visible, easy-to-find language switcher), offering only suggestive recommendations, not forced jumps.

-Dates and Times: Formats should conform to local habits (e.g., MM/DD/YYYY in the U.S. vs. DD/MM/YYYY in Europe).
+Dates and Times: Formats should match local habits (e.g., MM/DD/YYYY in the U.S. vs. DD/MM/YYYY in Europe).

 Legal Compliance: Privacy policies, cookie pop-ups, GDPR/CCPA compliance statements must be translated and adjusted according to the target country’s laws.